Latest Events

 18 May, Sunday

-We held an expressive arts workshop with a group of fellowship members at EFCC Kong Fok Church.
+We held an expressive arts workshop with a group of fellowship members.
 During the session, participants followed the rhythm, stretched their bodies, and acted like animals.
 Finally, on a large piece of paper, everyone directly expressed their imaginations to create a shared forest home.

 Women's Art Launchpad: Empowerment Program